magento/pwa-studio/docker/README.md

 This directory stores certificates for local SSL/TLS, created by running `run-docker` script, as well as configuration for docker environment setup.

 Run the `docker/run-docker` script from the root of the repository to create a container running PWA with a secure https protocol.

+*NOTE: Running this script in the shell sets a number of environment variables for docker-compose to consume.
+You may want to run this in a separate shell if you desire to retain your shell environment for other purposes.*

 This script will: